 \paragraph{X-hacking} The baseline model was a random forest classifier trained with \pkg{scikit-learn} with all parameters set to default.
-To get different candidate models against the baseline, we ran \pkg{auto-sklearn} for one hour on each dataset with a runtime limit of 100 seconds for each model configuration.
-For the baseline and all models evaluated in AutoML, the \pkg{shap}'s model-agnostic \texttt{KernelExplainer} routine was employed to compute \textsc{Shap} values, using a background sample size 50 and test sample size 100.
+To get different candidate models against the baseline, we ran \pkg{auto-sklearn} for one hour on each dataset, with a runtime limit of 100 seconds for each model configuration.
+For the baseline and all models evaluated in AutoML, the \pkg{shap}'s model-agnostic \pkg{KernelExplainer} routine was employed to compute \textsc{Shap} values, using a background sample size 50 and test sample size 100.

 Manipulation of two different \textsc{Shap}-based explanations was attempted: feature importance ranking and partial dependence plots.
 Feature importance was determined as either the ranking or magnitude of the mean absolute \textsc{Shap} values of the features.
 The visual appearance of the feature dependence plot was quantified by a simple linear regression model of \textsc{Shap} against respective feature values, the slope indicating the sign of any (approximate) linear relationship between the feature and the outcome.
 Predictive performance was measured by accuracy score; the AutoML pipeline was optimized for this metric as a single objective (the default) with no consideration given to \textsc{Shap} during the initial model search; model explanations were evaluated \textit{post-hoc}.

-\paragraph{Feature importance} With no agenda of our own, we arbitrarily chose the most important feature at baseline as the target for explanation manipulation. \autoref{fig:ranks} shows, for each dataset, the proportion of models returned by the AutoML pipeline where this feature is no longer ranked in the `top 3' for feature importance, conditional on the model's predictive accuracy being higher than at baseline.
+\paragraph{Results: feature importance} With no agenda of our own, we arbitrarily chose the most important feature at baseline as the target for explanation manipulation. \autoref{fig:ranks} shows, for each dataset, the proportion of models returned by the AutoML pipeline where this feature is no longer ranked in the `top 3' for feature importance, conditional on the model's predictive accuracy being higher than at baseline.